 - Formal or “supervised” probation, where you must check in regularly with a probation officer

-DUI convictions usually come with a three to five year period of summary probation.
+DUI convictions usually come with a three to five-year period of summary probation.
 It is very rare in California to receive supervised probation for a DUI.
-Probation comes with both rules you must follow and special obligations you must fulfill.
+Probation comes with rules you must follow and special obligations you must fulfill.

 Rules of DUI Probation

 - You cannot commit any crime.
 If you do, you will face penalties for probation violation on top of the criminal penalties.